 When I was 10 years old I used to get picked on for being awkwardly tall & uncoordinated (5’5″, 170).
 I didn’t realize why I was doing it at the time, but I went through about a 6 month period where I would push older kids who weren’t as big as me.
 I was trying to get Respect, internally, by powering over others, externally.

-Powering over others is also a way we can meet our internal need for ‘Significance’, but in both cases since the behavior doesn’t serve life (is not healthy) the BEHAVIOR is like a drug, used to meet a common need, rather than a delicious feast that can nourish us all😙
+Powering over others is also a way we can meet our internal need for ‘Significance’, but in both cases since the behavior doesn’t serve life (is not healthy), the BEHAVIOR is like a drug, used to meet a common human need, rather than a delicious feast that can nourish us all😙

 (1) The sense that your needs matter & are valued.